 Here are some resources on partner communications:

 Talking to your kids about sex is hard enough, let alone sexually transmitted diseases.
 Download the Family Communications “Let’s Talk” Toolkit. to help talk to your kids about STDs and pregnancy prevention.
+Young people want to have open and honest conversations with you.
+Get the resources you need and get started now!
 Remember, this is ongoing dialogue.
 Talk early, talk often.

 Let's go over some of the basic information about sexually transmitted diseases, shall we?